facelessuser/merge-dracula-theme/README.md

 ```

 Then, simply change the "Variant Specific" as shown below.
 The dominant color for the Pro variant should be used in any
 place noted as `var(dominant-color)`.
 For instance, if you were creating the Blade variant, you'd change
 `var(dominant-color)` to `var(cyan)`.
 Additionally, we've left `background` blank.
 Simply insert the appropriate
 `background` color for the given Pro variant.
-If you prefer a different accent color, feel free to use something
-different.

 ```js
         // Variant specific colors (change these for variants)